dsundquist/mitm/README.md

 A https main-in-the-middle proxy, built using [Pingora Proxy](https://docs.rs/pingora).

 The proxy automatically generates (or if it exists, loads) a Certificate Authority, PEM encoded, at `~/.mitm/ca.crt` and `~/.mitm/ca.key`.
 That certificate authority is then used for any web requests.
-That is, the proxy auto generates leaf certificates by the Certificate Authority.
-Leaf certificates are saved to disk when generated, saved in a cache when requested, and populared into the cache when the proxy starts.
+That is, the proxy auto generates leaf certificates by the Certificate Authority based on the incomming (downstream) SNI.
+Leaf certificates are saved to disk when generated, saved in a cache when requested, and populated into the cache when the proxy starts.

-This can be helpful for decrypting TLS traffic if you can:
+This proxy can be helpful for decrypting TLS traffic if you can:

 1) Force the traffic to the listening port of the proxy
-2) Install the Certificate Authority (`~/.mitm/ca.crt`) into the appropriate certificate store.
+2) Install the Certificate Authority (`~/.mitm/ca.crt`) into the appropriate certificate store of the downstream client.

 There is an interesting feature (enabled by the `-W` flag to the `start` subcommand) that I'm calling [Wireshark Mode](#wireshark-mode).